 Toulouse's public transport system is one of the best and most efficient in France.
 The city's buses and its metro offer excellent coverage and are both easy to use and convenient.
 Exploring the city centre on foot or by bicycle is also an excellent option, particularly given that there are many road restrictions in place around the Place du Capitole: it is worth avoiding using your car to get around.

-For those who prefer to visit Toulouse by car, there are nearly 9,000 parking spaces in the city's various parking facilities.
-Most of these facilities are open 24 hours a day, 7 days a week.
+For those who prefer to visit Toulouse by car, there are nearly 9,000 parking spaces available across various parking facilities.
+These paid facilities are open 24 hours a day, 7 days a week.

-Toulouse has its own public bike-sharing service, VélôToulouse.
-Users may pick up and drop off bikes at any of the 242 stations around the city.
-Toulouse offers more than 500 kilometres (311 miles) of cycling paths.
+Toulouse has its own public bike-sharing service, VélÔToulouse.
+Users may pick up and drop off bikes at any of the 283 stations around the city.
+Toulouse offers more than 500 km (311 miles) of cycling paths.